mendersoftware/deployments/docs/api_spec.md

 ## List updates for device [GET /api/0.0.1/devices/{id}/update]
 List next update to be installed on the device.
-TODO: As there is no mechanism for device to report update status (yet), server will blindly assume that if information about the update was presented to device, update succeeds immediately and automatically .
+NOTE: As there is no mechanism for device to report update status (yet), server will blindly assume that if information about the update was presented to device, update succeeds immediately and automatically .

 + Parameters
     + id: `f81d4fae-7dec-11d0-a765-00a0c91e6bf6` (string, required) -  Device ID